johnnycockerill/milestone_project_1/README.md

 ## Acknowledgements

-* My tutor, Paul, for his tuition.
+* My tutor, Rokon, for his tuition.
 * My mentor, Marcel, for his feedback and guidance.